 - Transfer funds to a personal bank account

-- Cards are accepted — in stores, online or over the phone
+- Make signature or PIN-debit purchases anywhere Visa Debit Cards are accepted — in stores, online or by phone

 - Get cash back with a PIN debit purchase where available